gjermundgaraba/bjaanes.github.io/README.md

 This is my personal blog.

-It's all about programming, productivity and lifestyle.
+It focuses on Innovation and Technology.

 It runs on Jekyll and is completely open source.
 Because I love open source.